JarekCh/jc-amazon-clone/README.md

 # Amazon Clone

 Amazon clone.
 MVP version, more incomming.
-Working features logginig in, signing In, log off, payments via stripe, cart, payment process, orders history.

-Clone of world popular auctions service
+Clone of world popular auctions service, functionality is limited to features.
+Site is made only for practice purpose.

+Important note:

+- MVP version
+- more incomming
+- !!!
+Site is not real, there is no way to buy anything.!!!

 ## Technologies: